Blog>Trade>Joint ventures: The advantages and disadvantages

 The difference between a joint venture and a partnership

-The best way to explain the difference between a joint venture and a partnership is to think of a joint venture as a trade agreement between two countries.
+The best way to explain the difference between a joint venture and a trade partnership?
+Think of a joint venture as a trade agreement between two countries.

-In a partnership, the two countries would merge together to become one country.
-This new country would be a separate legal entity operating in its own right.
+Whereas in a partnership, the two countries would merge to become one country.
+This new country would be a separate legal entity, operating in its own right.

 One of the best-known joint venture examples is Sony Ericsson.